bbc/nmos-common/README.md

 ## Installing with Python

-Install Python and Pip, following the relevent guides for your operating system, then:
+Install Python and Pip, following the relevant guides for your operating system, then:

 ```
 pip install setuptools